mekanika/qe/Readme.md

 }
 ```

+> **Note**: In the absence of a defining subquery (i.e a blank _Qo_), `.populate` **SHOULD**  return the complete records for all entities referred to or otherwise indexed in the populate `$field`.
+>
+> Qo services **SHOULD** populate entities that _belong to_ the parent.
+Determining relationship (eg. defining 'has' and 'belongsTo' style associations through techniques not limited to foreign keys) is the responsibility of the application or service.
+>
-> **Note**: It is the responsibility of the application to maintain and provide _relation_ maps between populate keys and resources (e.g. the knowledge that the `entries` property on a `users` maps to the `posts` resource, and for example, where necessary that `posts` link to their users via `author_id`).
+> It is the responsibility of the application to maintain and provide _relation_ maps between populate keys and resources (e.g. the knowledge that the `entries` property on a `users` maps to the `posts` resource, and for example, where necessary that `posts` link to their users via `author_id`).
 If relation maps are not provided/known, it is up to the implementing Qo service to determine how to define and handle these.